Guides

 Ignition Interlock Device Laws by State

-Ignition interlocks are required for all DUI offenders in 28 states.
-Eleven states require interlock systems for those who are first-time offenders or whose Blood Alcohol Content (BAC) was above a certain threshold.
-Repeat offenders are the only ones required to get an interlock device in five states: Massachusetts, Georgia, Ohio, Wisconsin, and Idaho.
-Four states leave interlock to the discretion of judges (Indiana, South Dakota, North Dakota, and Montana).
-Nevada only requires interlock for those who have been caught with particularly high blood alcohol levels.
-California, which has 27 million licensed drivers, leaves interlock decisions to judges except in four counties where it’s compulsory for DUI offenders.
+Ignition interlock device laws vary across states.
+In 28 states, ignition interlocks are mandated for all DUI offenders.
+Eleven states require interlock systems for first-time offenders or those with a BAC above a certain threshold.
+Repeat offenders are required to install an ignition interlock device in five states: Massachusetts, Georgia, Ohio, Wisconsin, and Idaho.
+In four states, judges have discretion over interlock requirements (Indiana, South Dakota, North Dakota, and Montana).
+Nevada mandates interlocks only for those with exceptionally high blood alcohol levels.
+California, with 27 million licensed drivers, allows judges to decide on interlock requirements, except in four counties where it is mandatory for DUI offenders.

 DUI and Ignition Interlock Device

-Those who are frequently “locked out” by the interlock devices may be required to keep the devices on their vehicles for extended periods of time, or may be compelled by a court or state law to attend alcohol dependency intervention classes.
-New Mexico law requires offenders to have an interlock device for a minimum of six months and in order to be released from the requirement, the driver may not attempt to circumvent the test requirement (many interlock devices
+Those who are frequently “locked out” by the ignition interlock devices may be required to keep the devices on their vehicles for extended periods or may be compelled by a court or state law to attend alcohol dependency intervention classes.
+New Mexico law requires offenders to have an ignition interlock device for a minimum of six months and to be released from the requirement, the driver may not attempt to circumvent the test requirement (many ignition interlock devices).

-The Mothers Against Drunk Driving organization has been advocating for compliance-based laws that release drivers from interlock requirements rather than allowing the interlock requirement to expire within a certain time period.
+The Mothers Against Drunk Driving organization has advocated for compliance-based laws that release drivers from interlock requirements rather than allowing the interlock requirement to expire within a certain period.
 About 29 states currently have such compliance-based laws that require drivers to complete a period (perhaps a year) of clean driving without any interlock “lockouts” due to failing a breath test.

 Ignition Interlock Violation Penalties

-If a state requires a driver to use an interlock device due to a DUI conviction, that person must use one in every vehicle he drives and in any state where he drives.
+If a state requires a driver to use an ignition interlock device due to a DUI conviction, that person must use one in every vehicle he drives and in any state where he drives.
 Courts may allow an exemption for vehicles owned by the offender’s employer.
-Arizona’s law restricts where a person using interlock may drive, including to and from work, school, medical appointments, and the like.
+Arizona’s law restricts where a person using interlock may drive, including to and from work, school, medical appointments, etc.

 What Happens If You Get Caught Driving a Car Without Interlock?